-Supreme Court criminal matters are prosecuted by the Department of Public Prosecution (DPP) also known as the Crown.
+Supreme Court criminal matters are prosecuted by the Department of Public Prosecution (DPP) on behalf of the State of Western Australia.

 Court of Appeal

-The WA Court of Appeal hears appeals against decisions by a single judge of the Supreme Court as well as appeals against decision of the District Court and other courts and tribunals in the state.
-It hears criminal appeals against sentence and against conviction.
+The WA Court of Appeal hears appeals against decisions by a single judge of the Supreme Court as well as appeals against decisions of the District Court.
+It hears criminal appeals against sentence and conviction.

-Appeals in the Court of Appeal are usually decided by three judges, although occasionally an appeal will be heard by two judges or by a single judge.
+Appeals in the Court of Appeal are usually decided by three judges, although occasionally an appeal will be heard by two judges.

 Decisions of the Court of Appeal can be appealed to the High Court of Australia.
 The High Court’s decision is final and binding on all Australian courts.